krishnarevi/Backpropagation_explained_from_scratch/README.md

 After the first pass, the error will be substantial, backpropagation adjusts the weights to reduce the error between the output of the network and the target values
 ### Step 3: Backpropagation
-The goal of this step is to incrementally adjust the weights for the network to produce values as close as possible to the target values.Backpropagation can adjust the network weights using the stochastic gradient decent optimization method.
+The goal of this step is to incrementally adjust the weights for the network to produce values as close as possible to the target values.
+Backpropagation can adjust the network weights using the stochastic gradient decent optimization method.

 <p align="center" >
 <a href="https://www.codecogs.com/eqnedit.php?latex=W_{i}^{k&plus;1}=W_{i}^{k}-\eta&space;\frac{\partial&space;E}{\partial&space;W_{i}^{k}}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?W_{i}^{k&plus;1}=W_{i}^{k}-\eta&space;\frac{\partial&space;E}{\partial&space;W_{i}^{k}}" title="W_{i}^{k+1}=W_{i}^{k}-\eta \frac{\partial E}{\partial W_{i}^{k}}" /></a>